oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/publish-recall-workflow/publish-recall-workflow.md

     A reachable, protected route returns `HTTP/1.1 401 Unauthorized` and an ORDS JSON error body.
 This is the expected result.
 Do not add `RECALL_APP_USER` credentials to the command line or workshop files.

 ## Task 3: Test the Protected API

+Kevin needs evidence that the route behaves as designed.
+David tests both allowed and anonymous paths; Tim checks the JSON and GeoJSON responses.

 1. Set the required environment values without placing the password in shell history.